Assistant Professor of English

-- "The Word as Presence and Evanescence."
+- Raghinaru, Camelia.
+“The Word as Presence and Evanescence.”
 Vatra Literary Review.
 Targu Mures: Romania, March 2000.

-- "History in Ruins: Reading Joseph Conrad's Nostromo" (under contract with the University of South Carolina Press, submitted in 2012)
+- ---.
+“History in Ruins: Reading Joseph Conrad’s Nostromo.”
+Critical Approaches to Joseph Conrad, ed.
+Agata Szczeszak-Brewer, University of South Carolina Press, forthcoming in July 2015.
+Print.

-- "The Time That Passes and the Time That Remains: Messianic Voids in Virginia Woolf's To the Lighthouse" (under review at Farleigh Dickinson University Press)
+- ---.
+“The Time That Passes and the Time That Remains: Messianic Voids in Virginia Woolf’s To the Lighthouse.”
+Modernists in the Shadow of War: The Centenary Collection, ed.
+Nanette Norris, Farleigh Dickinson University Press, forthcoming in 2015.
+Print.

 - “Subjectivity and the Social Other in Judith Butler’s The Psychic Life of Power,” Home/sickness: Desire, Decay, and the Seduction of Nostalgia, English Graduate Organization Conference, University of Florida, November 2009